brianwisti/early-rgb-nikola/posts/2004/09/look-at-the-latest-fark-headlines/index.md

 end
 ```

-It's a lot easier for me to read the output now.
+It’s a lot easier for me to read the output now.

     $ ruby19 fark.rb
     INTERESTING